NGC 1808

 The core region contains a suspected weak active galactic nucleus plus a circumnuclear ring containing star clusters and supernova remnants at a distance of 280 pc from the center.
 These form a ring of peculiar "hot spots".
 It was formerly identified as a possible Seyfert galaxy, but evidence now points to starburst activity in a 500 pc radius around the center.
 A probable outflow of gas is directed to the north-east from the nucleus, forming prominent dust lanes.
 The high level of star formation in this galaxy and the nearby NGC 1792 may indicate a recent, distant tidal interaction between the two.

+Supernova

-One supernova has been observed in NGC 1808: SN 1993af (type Ia, mag.
+One supernova has been observed in NGC 1808: SN 1993af (Type Ia, mag.
 17) was discovered by Marina Wischnjewsky on 15 November 1993 at 220 arcsecond east and 94 arcsecond north of the galactic nucleus.